-6.1.1.6.
+4.1.1.6.
 Functionality

-- Cyclic user data transfer between DP-Master(s) and DP-Slave(s) - Activation or deactivation of individual DP-Slaves - Checking of the configuration of the DP-Slaves - Powerful diagnosis mechanisms, three hierarchical levels of the diagnosis - Synchronization of inputs and/or outputs - Address assignment for the DP-Slaves over the bus - Configuration of the DP-Master (DPM1) over the bus - Maximum 246 byte input and output data per DP-Slave, typical 32 byte
+- Cyclic user data transfer between DP-Master(s) and DP-Remote controller(s) - Activation or deactivation of individual DP-Remote controller(s) - Checking of the configuration of the DP-Remote controller(s) - Powerful diagnosis mechanisms, three hierarchical levels of the diagnosis - Synchronization of inputs and/or outputs - Address assignment for the DP-Remote device s over the bus - Configuration of the DP-Master (DPM1) over the bus - Maximum 246 byte input and output data per DP-Remote controller, typical 32 byte

-6.1.1.7.
+4.1.1.7.
 Security and Protection Mechanisms

-All messages are transmitted with Hamming Distance HD=4

-- Watch-Dog Timer at the DP-Slaves - Access protection for the inputs/outputs at the DP-Slaves - Data transfer monitoring with configurable timer interval at the DP-Master (DPM1)
+- All messages are transmitted with Hamming Distance HD=4 - Watch-Dog Timer at the DP-Remote controller - Access protection for the inputs/outputs at the DP-Remote controllers - Data transfer monitoring with configurable timer interval at the DP-Master (DPM1)

-6.1.1.8.
+4.1.1.8.
 Device-Types

-- DP-Master Class 2 (DPM2) for example, programming/configuration device - DP-Master Class 1 (DPM1) for example, central controller like PLC, CNC, or RC - DP-Slave for example, Input/Output device with binary or analog inputs/outputs, drives
+- DP-Master Class 2 (DPM2) for example, programming/configuration device - DP-Master Class 1 (DPM1) for example, central controller like PLC, CNC, or RC - DP-Remote controller for example, Input/Output device with binary or analog inputs/outputs, drives

-6.1.1.9.
+4.1.1.9.
 Cabling and Installation

-- Coupling or uncoupling of stations without affecting other stations - Proven and easy to handle two conductor transmission technique
+Coupling or uncoupling of stations without affecting other stations

+Proven and easy to handle two conductor transmission technique

-6.1.2.
+4.1.2.
 Node/Rack Address

-Each IND560 PROFIBUS option card represents one physical node.
-The node address is chosen by the system designer and then programmed into the IND560 and PLC.
-The IND560's node address is programmed in Setup at Communication > PLC.
-The node address and number of input and output words used to communicate between the terminal and the PLC are programmed into the PLC by using its PROFIBUS network configuration software and the IND560's PROFIBUS GSD-type files.
+Each IND500x PROFIBUS option card represents one physical node.
+The node address is chosen by the system designer and then programmed into the IND500x and PLC.
+The IND500x's node address is programmed in Setup at Communication > PLC.
+The node address and number of input and output words used to communicate between the terminal and the PLC are programmed into the PLC by using its PROFIBUS network configuration software and the IND500x's PROFIBUS GSD-type files.

-The IND560 setup allows selection of the logical rack (node) address, data format (Integer/Floating Point/Divisions), the number of message slots assigned to the node, and the option of sending and receiving Shared Data.
+The IND500x setup allows selection of the logical rack (node) address, data format (Integer/Floating Point/Divisions), the number of message slots assigned to the node, and the option of sending and receiving Shared Data.
 The number of input and output words required and the mapping of the I/O data is dependent on these selections.

-The IND560 PROFIBUS GSD has a block of I/O defined for each of the 16 possible IND560 PROFIBUS combinations.
-The IND560 terminal will determine the number of input and output words needed for the number of configured message slots and chosen data format.
+The IND500x PROFIBUS GSD has a block of I/O defined for each of the 16 possible IND500x PROFIBUS combinations.
+The IND500x terminal will determine the number of input and output words needed for the number of configured message slots and chosen data format.
 The PLC must be configured for the same amount of space.